tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Champion Feat

-Once per day, you can perform a dirty trick to inflict the stunned condition.
+Once per full recovery, you can perform a dirty trick to inflict the stunned condition.

 #### Epic Feat

-Once per day, you can perform a dirty trick to inflict the helpless condition.
+Once per full recovery, you can perform a dirty trick to inflict the helpless condition.

 ---